weaviate/weaviate/README.md

 ### Installation

-You can run: `go run weaviate.go` of build Weaviate by running: `go build weaviate.go`.
+You can run: `go run ./cmd/weaviate-server/main.go` of build Weaviate by running: `go build ./cmd/weaviate-server/main.go`.

-For testing you can run over http: `./weaviate --scheme=http`.
+For testing you can run over http: `go run ./cmd/weaviate-server/main.go --scheme=http`.
 Note: to run the service in production you always need https.

 *Application options:*